 Facilities were constructed in Hartford, Preston, Bridgeport and Wallingford to serve systems which have historically been known as the Mid-Connecticut, Southeast, Bridgeport and Wallingford projects respectively.
 CRRA secured financing, facility developer, operator and customer contracts, and administered these projects throughout their various stages over the last four decades.

-While the underlying contracts for the Southeast Project remain in effect, those for the Mid Connecticut, Bridgeport and Wallingford projects expired resulting in a distribution and/or reformation of project assets and forming the foundation for the facilities, rights, duties and obligations assumed by MIRA.
-This foundation consists of MIRA’s Property and Landfill Divisions, the Southeast Project and the Connecticut Solid Waste System (CSWS) which is now the focus of MIRA’s redevelopment efforts being undertaken in cooperation with the Connecticut Department of Energy & Environmental Protection (“DEEP).
+The underlying contracts for the Mid Connecticut, Bridgeport, Southeast and Wallingford projects expired, resulting in a distribution and/or reformation of project assets and forming the foundation for the facilities, rights, duties and obligations assumed by MIRA.
+This foundation consists of MIRA’s Property and Landfill Divisions, and the Connecticut Solid Waste System (CSWS) which is now the focus of MIRA’s redevelopment efforts being undertaken in cooperation with the Connecticut Department of Energy & Environmental Protection (“DEEP).
 The Mid Connecticut Project remains active under the auspices of MIRA solely for administrative close out purposes.

 CSWS is a hub-and-spoke system that serves the needs of approximately 70 municipalities located throughout the State.
 The hub of the system includes a single-stream recycling facility and a resource recovery facility, both located in the South Meadows section of Hartford.